afnid/CoreEFI/README.md

 Did some basic benchmarking, and the results were impressive.
 The 407 has a fpu, but it only works for floating point, not double precision.
 The double precision is about 10x faster than the due, but the floating point sqrt is 140x!
 A basic 4 byte integer op is 33.5x.
 The unusual part which is part of both tests is that the call to my custom clock ticks function the the 407 is 30x faster than the due.
 I need to do a similar implementation on the due to see.
 Also I think the 407 ticks are a little fast which is a disadvantage, I need to measure both on a scope to really know how they compare but that can't account for a double digit change.

 So makde sure all double precision numbers were switch to floats.
 There were 4 numbers I compared before and after, the due times were reduced by about 25% for the strategy calc, but the 407 was reduced to 25% of the old number.
 Unreal!
-It does appear tha the 7 us jitter on the 407 is going to stay constant unless I can optimize out the 4 hal function calls, so they results were unchanged.
-The due late percentages dropped by a full 5% at 22k;
+It does appear tha the 7 us jitter on the 407 is going to stay constant unless I can optimize out the 4 hal function calls, so the results were unchanged.
+The due late percentages dropped by a full 5% at 22k with updated numbers below.

-Here are some preliminary results below.
+<b>Here are some stats from the program for 8 cylinders, 32 events, 12 tooth cam encoder (5/19/15):</b>

 <pre>
 rpm=    10046	-late=  -7	+late=  0	-deg=   -0.42	+deg=   0.00	late%=  0.00